Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/css.rst

 * For the same performance reason, don't use the `child combinator`_, for example ".class1 > .class2".
 * Instead, use a single specific class name that targets precisely what you want.
 * Always make sure the rules you are using work on our list of :ref:`supported browsers <user_supported_browsers>`.
 To do that you can check with the `Can I use`_ website.
-* When you prepend a Copyright block at the beginning of a SCSS file, never use the ``/*!`` style of comments.
-Those comments are output in compressed CSS.
-This makes them a lot larger for no benefit, because all included files will each add 30 lines of copyright to the final CSS file.
-Always use ``/**``.
-See the `Sass documentation on comments`_.

 Resources
 ~~~~~~~~~